Kalkulus1/ceph-playbook/README.md

 ### Dashboard

-Login to the mon from your mgr
+Login to the mon from your admin

 ```sh
 ssh mon